mgood7123/GenericPieceTable/README.md

 `std::string` uses half the memory we do!
  - however this may be due to `small-string-optimization` since we only tested with small buffers

+tho technically piece tables trade memory usage for speed
+ - with `std::string` the performance of `non-end` modifications degrades as the buffer gets larger and larger

 ```
     CharListPieceTable   :